Summer Holiday (1963 film): Soundtrack

 The film's producers felt that female lead in the film, Lauri Peters, was not a strong enough singer after several test recording sessions, and all of her parts, both in the film and on the soundtrack album, were dubbed by session vocalist Grazina Frame.
 Frame had overdubbed female singing voices in Cliff Richard's earlier film The Young Ones.

 Cliff Richard, Melvyn Hayes, and the Shadows were recalled to Elstree some weeks after completion of shooting to record Bachelor Boy, as the distributors felt the film was too short.

 Release

 The film had its world premiere at the Warner Theatre in London's West End on 10 January 1963.
 A crowd of 3,000 people turned up to Leicester Square and Cliff Richard was prevented by the crowds from getting out of his car, so did not attend the opening.

+In the US, Summer Holiday was released by American International Pictures.
+AIP briefly retitled the film Summer Affair, before ultimately releasing it under its original title.
+The American release was edited down to 100 minutes.
+The film opened in Oklahoma City on 23 October 1963.

+Richard's American label Epic Records issued the LP Hits From the Original Sound Track of Summer Holiday, featuring several tracks not featured in the film, including his singles "Lucky Lips" and "Do You Want to Dance".